MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 ## Put outcomes where the entire mob can see

-Put these post-it notes in a place where the entire mob will see during next mob programming session.
-If you have a whiteboard by the mobbing station, often this is a good place.
+Once a headline is written, put the post-it note in a place where the entire mob can it during their next mob programming session.
+If you have a whiteboard by the mobbing station, often this is a good place to keep them.

 ## Establish social rules

-Asking about physical layouts, while important, is less important than establishing how people communicate and interact.
+Asking about physical layouts, while important, is less important than getting to heat - how people communicated and interacted during the session.

 The really interesting questions you want to get to include

-- Did everyone feel engaged
+- Did everyone feel engaged, what stopped you from feeling engaged?
-- Where there any situations where you felt there was unnecessary friction
+- Where there situations where you felt there was unnecessary friction, why do you think there was this friction?
+- Where there situations where you felt you were talking over someone else, what can you do differently next time?

 ## Agree on what to change for the next time